Assessment Architecture

 These tasks are designed to help you practice, develop your skills, and improve through feedback.

-• How they work: These tasks build your skills and knowledge and enable you to receive feedback on your assessment work, preparing you for the Lane 1 Assurance Tasks.
+- How they work: These tasks build your skills and knowledge and enable you to receive feedback on your assessment work, preparing you for the Assurance Tasks that you are required to complete as part of your studies.

-• Technology Rule: You are always allowed to use AI and other technologies in Lane 2.
-We encourage you to use these tools to brainstorm, draft, and refine your understanding, rather than replace your own deep engagement with the learning materials.
+- Technology Rule: You are always allowed to use AI and other technologies when completing a Learning Task.
+We encourage you to use AI tools to brainstorm, draft, and refine your understanding, rather than replace your own deep engagement with the learning materials.

 This balanced approach ensures your qualification retains its high value while giving you the freedom to master the technologies of the future.